-Spatially, two relatively large KEni patches below upper layer were located to north and south of ~16°N (Fig. 8a).
+Spatially, two relatively large KEni patches below the upper layer were located to the north and south of $\sim 16^{\circ}$ N (Fig. 8a).
 Their horizontal scales, influenced by near-inertial waves, were much smaller compared with those in the upper layer.
-The region with relatively large KEni in the layer between 30-200 m located near the jet currents, with stronger value during FS than during RS (Fig. 8 a,b).
+The region with relatively large KEni in the layer between 30 and 200 m was located near the jet currents, with stronger value during FS than during RS (Fig. 8a, b).
 These results suggest that the KEni in this layer might have been determined by both vertical propagation of the near-inertial gravity wave and horizontal advection of KEni of the background current.
-Similar horizontal distribution also occurred below 200 m (Fig. 8 c,d).
-In contrast to the layer above, the relatively large value during RS on April 30 indicated a downward propagation of KEni into the deeper layer.
-Around the saddle zone west of the Xisha Islands, a relatively large KEni below 200 m aligned with the 1000 m isobath, and might reflect a topographic effect on the near-inertial wave.
+Similar horizontal distribution also occurred below 200 m (Fig. 8c, d).
+In contrast to the layer above, the relatively large value during RS on 30 April indicated a downward propagation of KEni into the deeper layer.
+Around the saddle zone west of the Xisha Islands, a relatively large KEni below 200 m aligned with the 1000 m isobath and might reflect a topographic effect on the near-inertial wave.